qusers/qgui/README.md

 Now you can generate a topology file.
-Go to Prepare/Topology, make sure all options are as you want them, for example, TIP3 water model or SPC, etc. Click on Write and then click on Run.
+Go to Prepare/Topology, make sure all options are as you want them, for example, TIP3 water model or SPC, etc. Click on Run to launch Qprep, or Write if you just want to write the input files.

 Now you are ready to run simulations.